paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 }
 ```

-The following example uses a `TraversalBasedRetriever` with all its default setting to query the graph:
+The following example uses a `TraversalBasedRetriever` with all its default settings to query the graph:
 ```
 from graphrag_toolkit import LexicalGraphQueryEngine from graphrag_toolkit.storage import GraphStoreFactory